 3. A forest inventory system and a method to calculate growth and yield.

-4. Periodic updates of forest inventory and recalculation of planned harvests to account for changes in growth due to productivity increases or decreases, including but not limited to: improved data, long-term drought, fertilization, climate change, changes in forest land ownership and tenure, or forest health.
+4. Periodic updates of forest inventory and recalculation of planned harvests to account for changes in growth due to productivity increases or decreases, such as: improved data, long-term drought, fertilization, climate change, changes in forest land ownership and tenure, or forest health.

-5. Documentation of forest practices (e.g., planting, fertilization and thinning) consistent with assumptions in harvest plans.
+5. Documentation of forest management (such as: planting, fertilization and thinning) consistent with assumptions in harvest plans.

+6. Assessment of the social, environmental and economic impacts of forest management operations contained in the forest management plan.

 Performance Measure 1.2.
-Program Participants shall not convert one forest cover type to another forest cover type, unless ied circumstances.
+Certified Organizations shall not convert one forest cover type to another forest cover type, unless an assessment has been conducted to determine ecological impacts and provide appropriate justification..

 Indicators:

-Program Participants shall not convert one forest cover type to another forest cover type, unless the conversion:
+Certified Organizations shall not convert one forest cover type to another forest cover type, unless the conversion:

-Is in compliance with relevant national and regional policy and legislation related to land use and forest management; and

-Would not convert native forest types that are rare and ecologically significant at the landscape level or put any native forest types at risk of becoming rare; and
+Does not convert native forest cover types that are rare, ecologically important, or which put any native forest cover types at risk of becoming rare; and

-Does not create significant long-term adverse impacts on Forests with Exceptional Conservation Value, old-growth forests, forests critical to threatened and endangered species, and special sites.
+Does not create significant long-term adverse impacts on Forest with Exceptional Conservation Value, old growth forests, forest critical to threatened and endangered species, or special sites; and

-Where a Program Participant intends to convert another forest cover type, an assessment considers:

-Productivity and stand quality conditions and impacts which may include social and economic values;

-Specific ecosystem issues related to the site such as invasive species, insect or disease issues, riparian protection needs and others as appropriate to site including regeneration challenges; and
+Includes objectives for long-term outcomes that support maintaining native forest cover types and ecological function; and

+d.
+Is in compliance with relevant national and regional policy and legislation related to land use and forest management.

+Any proposed conversion deemed appropriate per 1.2.1, and which has considered impacts relative to scale, may be implemented subject to an assessment that considers:

+A response to address forest health issues such as pests or pathogens, or proactive consideration of anticipated impacts of fire or climate change, reforestation challenges, or riparian protection needs, provided that such justification is supported by credible science.

+Site productivity, economics, and/or stand quality.

-Ecological impacts of the conversion including a review at the site and landscape scale as well as consideration for any appropriate mitigation measures.
+Ecological impacts of the conversion at the site and landscape scale, as well as consideration for any appropriate mitigation measures, and.

+d.
+Appropriate consultation with local communities, Indigenous People, and other stakeholders who could be affected by such activities.

 Performance Measure 1.3.
-Program Participants shall not have within the scope of their certification to this SFI Standard, forest lands that have been converted to non-forest land use.
+Certified Organizations shall not have within the scope of their certification to this SFI Standard, forest lands that have been converted to non-forest land use.

 Indicator: